 The requirement for a diploma is successful completion of all courses listed.
 Graduates are admitted to the third year of the Bachelor of Engineering course at the Nova Scotia Technical College.
-Though most select the Agricultural Engineering option at NSTC, other majors in Engineering are available to them.
 Graduates may also be admitted to the third year of Engineering at other Universities.